 - New reports will be created with Power BI.
 Whether these are paginated reports or dashboards, the Premium Power BI platform will allow for current and future reporting needs to be met, allowing Crystal Reports to sunset without any new report development.
 Further, once all of the SSRS reports have been moved into Power BI paginated reports, the SSRS solution can also be deprecated.

 Those steps will bring your reporting protocols into 2021 and beyond.
-If you’re not sure what Power BI is, or you’d like a look at some other Power Platform tools, join our webinar on May 5th!
+If you’re not sure what Power BI is, or you’d like a look at some other Power Platform tools, watch the recorded webinar!